nelhage/blog.nelhage.com/content/post/regex-crosswords-z3/index.md

 title: "Solving Regex Crosswords with Z3"
 slug: regex-crosswords-z3
 date: 2025-10-19T15:00:00-07:00
+description: >
+  Adventures in solving regex crosswords using the SMT solver, Z3.
+Further adventures and misadventures in making the solver fast, in which I learn about far more Z3 features than I knew existed.
+Some reflections on Z3 and SMT solvers more broadly.
 ---

 For a while now, I've been fascinated by [Z3][z3] and by [SMT solving][smt] more broadly.
 While on pat leave recently, I was reminded of the existence of [regular-expression crossword puzzles][regexle], and allowed myself to get nerdsniped by writing a Z3-backed solver.